Taney Street Renaming to LeCount Street FAQ – (Updated December 2022)

-- Who is responsible for deciding if Taney Street’s name will be changed?
+Who decides if Taney Street’s name will be changed?

-- What would residents and businesses need to do if the name is changed?
+What would residents need to do when the name is changed?

-The name change will be reflected in the Address Management Systems for major delivery services such as FedEx and UPS.
+The change will be automatic with mapping services like Google and Apple Maps as well as with delivery services such as FedEx and UPS.

 The change will be automatic with local utility companies, all City of Philadelphia Departments, County Government.